WHAT IS THE REFUGEE

 The Honourable Andrew Cardozo

 The Honourable Andrew Cardozo is a recognized expert on public policy, a columnist, and an artist.
 His policy areas of expertise span Canadian government and politics, broadcasting and cultural policy, skills development especially the future of work, multiculturalism, and diversity.
 He was appointed as a Senator for Ontario by Her Excellency the Right Honourable Mary Simon on the advice of Prime Minister Justin Trudeau in November 2022.
-Cardozo is a member of the Progressive Senate Group and sits on the Senate Transport and Communications and National Security, Defence and Veterans Affairs committees.
+Cardozo is a member of the Progressive Senate Group and sits on the on the Standing Senate Committees on National Finance and on National Security, Defence and Veterans Affairs.

 Prior to becoming a Senator, Cardozo was the President and co-founder of the Pearson Centre for Progressive Policy, Executive Director of the Alliance of Sector Councils working on skills development across some 30 economic sectors, and Executive Director of the Canadian Ethnocultural Council, where he worked on policies and legislation in employment equity, immigration, multiculturalism, and the Canadian constitution.
 Over the past decade he worked to elevate open public policy dialogue by bringing together thought leaders from all political backgrounds, from business, labour, NGOs and the broader public to address the major challenges facing Canadian society.